 Here are some resources related to access to care for Health First Colorado members:

-- Find a Provider: (viewable on mobile devices) – Includes Health First Colorado providers who have submitted claims within the past 12 months; does not guarantee open patient panels
+- Find a Doctor - Includes Health First Colorado providers who have submitted claims within the past 12 months.

 Health First Colorado is not alone in this challenge.
 Health care workforce capacity is a problem across the country as our population ages and Health First Colorado programs are expanded.
 The Department actively participates in and supports many multi-agency initiatives, spanning both public and private healthcare.
 Our collective efforts are designed to align with the Governor’s State of Health goal for Colorado to become the healthiest state in the U.S.